gianlucaimparato/GettingAndCleaningDataProgAssmt/README.md

 * reads the training and the test data
 * merges the training and the test sets to create one data set
 * extracts only the measurements on the mean and standard deviation for each measurement
-* assign descriptive names to activities and columns
+* assigns descriptive names to activities and columns

 The first "tidy" dataset is saved in the workspace with the name "data".